 Farm Subsidy Primer

-The federal government provides a "safety net" to agricultural producers to help them through the variations in agricultural production and profitability from year to year - due to variations in weather, market prices, and other factors - while ensuring a stable food supply.
-However, this support is highly skewed toward the five major "program" commodities of corn, soybeans, wheat, cotton, and rice.
+Farm subsidies provided by the federal government are supposed to help agricultural producers manage the variations in agricultural production and profitability from year to year - due to variations in weather, market prices, and other factors - while ensuring a stable food supply.
+In reality, this support is highly skewed toward the five major "program" commodities of corn, soybeans, wheat, cotton, and rice.
 A handful of other commodities also qualify for government support, including peanuts, sorghum, and mohair, though subsidies for these products are far smaller.
 Dairy and sugar producers have separate price and market controls that are highly regulated and can be costly to the government.

-Despite the rhetoric of "preserving the family farm," the vast majority of farmers do not benefit from federal farm subsidy programs.
+Despite the rhetoric of "preserving the family farm," the vast majority of farmers do not benefit from federal farm subsidy programs and most of the subsidies go to the largest and most financially secure farm operations.
 Small commodity farmers qualify for a mere pittance, while producers of meat, fuits, and vegetables are almost completely left out of the subsidy game (i.e. they can sign up for subsidized crop insurance and often receive federal disaster payments).

 The subsidized crops benefit from an increasingly complex layering of subsidy programs begun in the 1930s and altered haphazardly ever since.
-The primary subsidy system today consists of the following elements, each of which will be explained in more detail below.
+The primary subsidy system has included the following elements, each of which will be explained in more detail below.

 - Direct payments are paid at a set rate every year regardless of conditions.